Furniture

 Photo source: archiexpo.com

-A simpler style that does away with elements without utility
+A simpler style that does away with unnecessary elements

-It's a less precious style, closer to the people.
-Surfaces are no longer so varnished, leaving the pores of the wood showing and knots are no longer removed.
-Rarely, in contrast to the light colours, ebony accents are used.
-It's a style with simple geometry, no flourishes and other elements without utility.
+It's a less precious, more people-friendly style.
+Surfaces are not so varnished, revealing the pores of the wood and knots are no longer removed.
+Rarely, in contrast to the light colors, ebony accents are used.
+It is a style with a simple geometry, without flourishes and other unutilitarian elements.
 Characteristic of the period is that some pieces of furniture take on other roles, becoming more useful.
-For example, the round table used to display objects becomes the family table, surrounded by chairs, where various activities take place in the evening.
+For example, the round table used for displaying objects becomes the family table, surrounded by chairs, where in the evenings various activities are held.

-In general, the Biedermeier style of the first half of the 19th century is a conflict of ideas between Classicism and Romanticism.
+In general, the Biedermeier style of the first half of the 19th century is a clash of ideas between Classicism and Romanticism.
 Over time, the style moved more towards the Romantic side.
-Simple, straight lines became curved, simple and austere surfaces were embellished, fantastic elements appeared in the decoration.
-However, the focus on brightness, simplicity and utility still remain characteristic.
+Simple and straight lines became curved, simple and austere surfaces were embellished, fantastic elements appeared in the decoration.
+However, the focus on brightness, simplicity and utility remain characteristic.

 Bielinskich Palace, Poland